-Acknowledgements.
-We would like to thank Andrew Dawson for creating the gridfill and windspharm python packages.
-The work of J.C. is funded through ETH grant ETH-17 18-1.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 847456).
-Support from the Swiss National Science Foundation through projects PP00P2_170523 and PP00P2_198896 to D.D. is gratefully acknowledged.
+Financial support.
+The work of Jake W. Casselman is funded through ETH Zürich Foundation (grant no. ETH-17 18-1).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement no. 847456).
+Daniela I. V. Domeisen has been supported by the Swiss National Science Foundation through projects PP00P2_170523 and PP00P2_198896.